 Last year we carried out our bathroom renovation.
 Our old bath tub was steel, had started to rust and no matter what I cleaned it with, it always looked dirty.
 In an ideal world we would have just changed the tub, but it had a tiled bath panel.
 This meant when we ripped the tub out we would have to retile.
 It soon escalated into a bigger job than we first thought!
 We decided on wall panelling rather than tiling (only after I’d bought all the wall tiles!) and as we were having a roll top bath we’d need to retile the floor.
 As we couldn’t afford to pay a professional tiler, I thought I’d have a go at tiling myself.
 It wasn’t actually too difficult, so I thought I’d create a little floor tiling tutorial for you.

 Just a quick disclaimer – I’m not a professional tiler, or handyman.
 I’m just a lady who can’t afford a tiler and thought I’d have a go.
-I’m sure there’ll be folks out there thinking “ooh I’d have done it differently” but this way worked for me!
+I’m sure there’ll be folks out there thinking “ooh I’d have done it differently” and “she’s done a shit job” but this way worked for me!

 WHAT YOU’LL NEED:

 - Tiles (obviously) (we used the Scintilla tiles from Walls and Floors)

 - Tile adhesive – I’d recommend a flexible adhesive in an older house like mine, just in case the floor has any movement in it

 - Grout float

 - Plywood (we used 3mm as we replaced what was there before, but it’s recommended to use a slightly thicker one, at least 6mm and preferably 9mm-12mm.
 I didn’t want a step into the bathroom for Holly to catch her foot on, so we just replaced like for like and it’s been absolutely fine)

 - Sealant for your plywood (similar to this) to stop your plywood soaking up any moisture and warping